MicrosoftDocs/win32/desktop-src/properties/props-system-propgroup-description.md

 ---
-Description: The property group separator used in property lists to separate descriptions from other types.
+description: The property group separator used in property lists to separate descriptions from other types.
 Do not use this property for getting or setting values.
 This property is intended only as a marker. ms.assetid: 992c5a47-67bd-412e-ad51-40ac77c7897e
 title: System.PropGroup.Description
 ms.topic: article